andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 ### Epam Systems, June 2018 — November 2018 (5 months)
 - Position: Senior Software Engineer
 - Customer: Epic Games – Developer of games and tools
-- Project: Play owner role of one of microservices for Epic Games Social Platform
+- Project: Play an owner role of one of microservices for Epic Games Social Platform
 - Team size (devs): 10+

 Environment: